New Mexico License Plate Lookup

 Veteran plates: These are issued to former serving, or active duty, members of any US military outfit and their family members.
 There are also veteran-designation decals available to active duty/former/veteran members for a variety of reasons, such as medal recipients, distinguished military service in any past military campaign, etc.

-Disabled plates: Persons with "a significant mobility limitation" may apply for disabled plates.
+Disabled plates: Those with significant mobility limitation" may apply for disabled plates.
 A licensed physician must certify the person's condition on the application form before submission.
 No fees are required to apply for one.

 Special plates: This refers to unique plates for organizations, charitable groups, and so forth.
 These organizations or groups may have a unique style or design of plates, and the criteria for this style may vary from state to state.